hanling3/recipe-book/documents/discovery-and-planning.md

 ## Brainstorming the User

 Below is the list of possible user groups, characteristics, and problem spaces our team generated based on personal experiences and experiences of those of friends:

+We revised our description based on TA's feedbacks:
+Below is the list of possible user groups, characteristics, and problem spaces our team generated:
 - College students who often cook at their apartments
 - Housewife who prepares food for her family
 - Cook